Locations:

 Exploration rewards creativity and feelings of accomplishment

 Video games are interactive.
 Take a role-playing game (RPG), like Baldur’s Gate 3 or Mass Effect, for example: There’s a long list of main quest objectives you have to complete in order to beat the game.
-But you also have a longer list of side objectives that are optional in order to flesh out the game’s story and reward system.
+But you also have a longer list of side objectives that are optional to flesh out the game’s story and reward system.

 How you choose to proceed in these games is entirely up to you.
 With player freedom comes increased feelings of accomplishment for every task you complete and a greater sense of imagination.